theperk08/theperk08/README.md

 - :computer: <b><i>I'm a Data Analyst (trained at Wild Code School with RNCP title).</i></b>

-- :thumbsup: I'm free to join your company as soon as possible as a data analyst or apprenticeship in Data Engineer.
+- :thumbsup: <b>I'm free to join your company as soon as possible as a data analyst or apprenticeship in Data Engineer.</b>

 - 📫 How to reach me: manuelmusy8@gmail.com